Petite Riviere Bridge, Nova Scotia

 The Nova Scotia tourism office refers to route 331 as the Lighthouse Route, a scenic drive along Nova Scotia's south shore, known not only for its lighthouses, but for its white sand beaches, historic settlements, and spectacular ocean views.
-Petite Riviere's year-round population of about 200 swells during the summer when occupants of vacation houses, cottage renters, and campers arrive.
+Petite Rivière's year-round population of about 200 swells during the summer when occupants of vacation houses, cottage renters, and campers arrive.
 There are no hotels or large restaurants here, but about fifteen minutes away in Bridgewater there are supermarkets, banks, a hospital, doctors, and other services.

-The village of Petite Riviere lines both sides of the river which bears the same name.
+The village of Petite Rivière lines both sides of the river which bears the same name.
 Early French settlers gave the river its name in contrast to the nearby much larger LaHave River.
 Samuel de Champlain arrived in the area in 1604 and mapped the offshore islands which are still sparsely settled despite their beauty and proximity to the mainland.
 Native Mi'kmaq had a summer encampment in Petite before the 17th Century, and they were followed by a few French Acadians whose community did not survive for long.
 Today a small burying ground contains the remains of both Acadians and natives.